ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 The pipeline goes through a multitude of steps:
 1. We run the pipeline on a Linux agent
-2. We use a persisten maven cache to speed up the building process
+2. We use a persistent maven cache to speed up the building process
 3. We build our JAR file
 4. We use [AWS SSM - parameter store]() to safely store our config files and certificates for the RPI.
 In this step we fetch those config files and secrets from the parameter store and store them locally for use later in the pipeline.